3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.md

 Note: for a full description of the corpus, please refer to O'Hara et al., 2024 (DOI: 0.xxxx/xxxxx)[unpublished].

 This dataset consists of 720 audio recordings from 120 native English speakers (60 male, 60 female), recruited equally from the University of Glasgow and Imperial College London.
-Participants recorded AesopÕs fable "The North Wind and the Sun" (see below) in anechoic booths using a R¯DE NT-USB microphone.
+Participants recorded Aesops fable "The North Wind and the Sun" (see below) in anechoic booths using a RØDE NT-USB microphone.
 Each speaker read the story three times, simulating different listener distances: near-field (50 cm), conversational (200 cm), and further (500 cm).
 The recordings were truncated to 10 seconds and normalised for consistency.

 Speech stimuli were assessed by a separate group of 10 listeners (5 female, 5 male) on the Big Five personality traits of openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism (on a 0 to 100 scale) and estimated distance (on a 0 to 10m scale).